SI joint dysfunction symptoms

 Treatment for SI joint pain

-If you have SI joint pain, the SI joint fusion procedure at Laser Spine Institute may provide relief.
+If you have SI joint pain and conservative options like physical therapy or SI joint injections have not been effective, the minimally invasive SI joint fusion procedure at Laser Spine Institute may provide relief.
 SI joint fusion is a minimally invasive stabilization procedure where a surgeon fuses together the sacrum and the pelvis to stabilize the spine and decompress an affected nerve.
-This procedure is performed as an outpatient procedure.
+This procedure is performed on an outpatient basis.

 There are a number of benefits to the SI joint fusion procedure, including:

-- Muscle-sparing techniques that spread muscles without cutting
+- Muscle-sparing techniques that spread muscles with minimal disruption

 - Small incision